Spartan hegemony: The Boeotian War

+In 382 BC the Theban citadel (the Cadmeia) was seized by the Spartans with the help of the pro-Spartan oligarchic supporters in the city.
+The oligarch Leontiades encouraged the general Phoebidas to seize the city when during a festival celebration.
+This being done, Leontiades defended Phoebidas' move in front of the Spartans, and persisted to arrest the democratic leader Ismenias and forced his aristocratic allies to run away from the city with hundreds of their supporters.
+Ismenias would later be executed by the Spartans on false charges during a show trial.
+Pelopidas and other leading Theban democrats fled to Athens where, years later, the Theban polemarch Leontiades sent assassins to prevent the exiles from returning; the assassins only managed to kill the democratic leader Androcleides.
+Pelopidas took the lead in a conspiracy to liberate Thebes by killing the oligarchs.

-During the winter of 379/378 BC, a group of Theban exiles were able to sneak into the city and, despite the 1500-strong Spartan garrison, succeed in liberating Thebes.
+During the winter of 379/378 BC, a group of Theban exiles led by Pelopidas, Epaminondas, Melon, and other pro democracy allies were able to sneak into the city and, despite the 1500-strong Spartan garrison, succeed in liberating Thebes.
 During the next few years, Sparta mounted four expeditions against Thebes, which completely failed to bring Thebes to heel.
 In 375 BC, Sparta suffered a symbolically significant defeat at the hands of Thebes in the Battle of Tegyra.
 Finally, the Greek city-states attempted a peace on the mainland by sending diplomats to meet with Agesilaus in Sparta.
 Epaminondas, the Theban diplomat, angered Agesilaus by arguing for the freedom of the non-Spartans of Laconia.
 Agesilaus then struck the Thebans out of the treaty.
 The ensuing Battle of Leuctra in 371 BC marked the end of Spartan hegemony.
 Agesilaus himself did not fight at Leuctra so as not to appear too belligerent.

 Sparta after hegemony

 During the Spartan hegemony in Athens there is evidence of criticism of democracy.
 A document in the 420s BC by a political writer known as the "Old Oligarch" demonstrates the anti-democratic sentiments in Athens.
-The “Old Oligarch’s” political outlook is shaped by his belief that the economic classes were the source to political motivation; this view is a direct rejection of democracy's efforts to establish civil unity.
-The “Old Oligarch” argues that the polis by nature is a battlefield rather than a site of public dialogue because individuals side with their socio-economic rank.
+The "Old Oligarch's" political outlook is shaped by his belief that the economic classes were the source to political motivation; this view is a direct rejection of democracy's efforts to establish civil unity.
+The "Old Oligarch" argues that the polis by nature is a battlefield rather than a site of public dialogue because individuals side with their socio-economic rank.
 Yet, despite this anti-democratic feeling, democracy eventually returned to Athens after the expulsion of the Thirty Tyrants.

 The importance of Sparta in politics largely drops off after Sparta's defeat at Leuctra.
 Following Agesilaus’ death in 360 BC, Archidamus III became king and practiced a policy of non-conflict between Athens and the Second Naval Confederacy (357–355 BC).
 Between 355 and 346 BC, they allied with Athens against Thebes and the Amphictyonic Council effectively pulling Theban attention away from the Peloponnese.